gitgregoryfuntera/react-music-band-site/README.md

 ## Learning Objectives
 1. Create a React app using Vite.
+2. Create a React app that can switch between light and dark themes.
-2. Create fully customized React styled components.
+3. Create fully customized React styles module components.
-3. Use React-Framer for adding animations in components.
 4. Create a fully customized React music control player.
+5. Use React Framer Motion for adding animations in components.